What We Do

 - Nature Conservation Sites (approx 50 acres) at - Barlby Woodland and Wildflower Meadow and Barlby Ponds (Barlby), the Old Railway Walk and Osgodby Pond (Osgodby)

 - Fences and hedges, gates and paths on, or adjoining, Council land

-- Grass cutting within the 30 mph zone
+- Grass cutting within the 30 mph zone and on playing fields

 - Street furniture including bins, dog bins, seats and Notice Boards

 - Street Lights - see Street lighting section for list of Parish maintained streets

 - Christmas Lights from 1st December at Barlby Road (Barlby Bridge), York Road and East View (Barlby) and Sand Lane/Cliffe Road (Osgodby)

 - Fun Day - 1st August 2020 Please wait for further information.

 - Support for local Community Events - VE Celebrations

 - Produce a quarterly Parish Magazine